August 14, 2018 by Katie Berg

-We’ll provide in-depth advice and share best practices from industry leaders.
+We’ll provide in-depth advice, share competitive intelligence examples, and best practices from industry leaders.
 To get you started, here are some of the best resources from our own analysts & across the web on the five pillars of competitive intelligence.

 How do you currently measure your competitive intelligence program?
 We’ve seen many answers to that question.